juan267/build-api/README.md

 ## Endpoints ([what's an API Endpoint?](http://bit.ly/1jIgbNw))
 - [GET] API key
 - [GET] list of users
-- [GET] list of posts
+- [GET] list of articles
-- [GET] list of posts for a user
+- [GET] list of articles for a user
-- [GET] list of comments for a post by a user
+- [GET] list of comments for an article by a user
-- [POST] create a new post by a user
+- [POST] create a new article by a user
-- [POST] create a new comment for a post by a user
+- [POST] create a new comment for an article by a user

 ## Statuses
 It is important to always send back the appropriate status codes with your API response.